José A. Constantine

 My experience of research as an undergraduate was truly transformative.
 As a result, I’m excited to involve students in my work and to help them design projects that reflect their own curiosities.
 If you’re at all interested in geomorphology and environmental justice, please get in touch.

-My Current Thesis Students and Their Projects:
+My Recent Thesis Students and Their Projects:

 • Berenize Garcia Nueva (’24) – California’s Central Valley: The Physics of Heat Extremes in a Warmer World, co-advised with Veeshan Narinesingh and Joseph Clark